Sarah-Bue/knit-space/README.md

 - [Am I Responsive](ami.responsivedesign.is) was used to preview the website across a variety of popular devices.

 - [Coolors](https://coolors.co) was used to create a color palette for the website.

+- [JPG2PNG](https://jpg2png.com) was used to convert all images to PNG format.

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design phase of the project